chingunee/locked-pool/README.md

 The contract is initialized with the following set of parameters:

 - `owner`: Address of the owner
-- `tokensAllowed`: Addresses of the token to lock
+- `tokenAddress`: Address of the token to lock
 - `unlockTimePoolOfMarket`: Lock of pool market duration in seconds, period starts after the deployment
 - `unlockTimePoolOfEmployments`: Lock of pool employments duration in seconds, period starts after the deposit deadline